Applying to HSUApply Online

 Am I Eligible?

 Applicants from the Humboldt State defined local area will be admitted based on CSU systemwide eligibility criteria.
 SAT or ACT scores are required for all students with a grade point average below a 3.00.
-Test scores must be submitted by January 15, 2016.
+Test scores must be submitted by the deadline indicated on your Student Center To-Do-List.
 All applicants are urged to take the SAT or ACT since campuses may use test results for advising and placement.
 Our local area is defined as those students graduating from high schools in Humboldt, Del Norte, Northern Mendocino, and Western Trinity counties.

 A small percentage of the freshman class may be admitted based on eligibility index and additional characteristics including first generation college status, socioeconomic factors, skills or talents that align with or contribute to special university programs, and evidence of overcoming educational obstacles.